Banjo: Technique

 Two techniques closely associated with the five-string banjo are rolls and drones.
 Rolls are right hand accompanimental fingering patterns that consist of eight (eighth) notes that subdivide each measure.
-Drone notes are quick little notes [typically eighth notes], usually played on the 5th (short) string to fill in around the melody notes [typically eighth notes].
-These techniques are both idiomatic to the banjo in all styles, and their sound is characteristic of bluegrass.
+Drone notes are quick little notes (typically eighth notes), usually played on the 5th (short) string to fill in around the melody notes (typically eighth notes).
+Both rolls and drones are idiomatic to the banjo in all styles, and their sound is characteristic of bluegrass.

 Historically, the banjo was played in the claw-hammer style by the Africans who brought their version of the banjo with them.
 Several other styles of play were developed from this.
 Clawhammer consists of downward striking of one or more of the four main strings with the index, middle or both fingers while the drone or fifth string is played with a 'lifting' (as opposed to downward pluck) motion of the thumb.
 The notes typically sounded by the thumb in this fashion are, usually, on the off beat.
 Melodies can be quite intricate adding techniques such as double thumbing and drop thumb.
 In old time Appalachian Mountain music, a style called two-finger up-pick is also used, and a three-finger version that Earl Scruggs developed into the "Scruggs" style picking was nationally aired in 1945 on the Grand Ole Opry.
 In this style the instrument is played by plucking individual notes.
 Modern fingerstyle is usually played using fingerpicks, though early players and some modern players play either with nails or with a technique known as on the flesh.
 In this style the strings are played directly with the fingers, rather than any pick or intermediary.

 While five-string banjos are traditionally played with either fingerpicks or the fingers themselves, tenor banjos and plectrum banjos are played with a pick, either to strum full chords, or most commonly in Irish traditional music, play single-note melodies.